Wasiqashfaq23/Vaultly/readme.md

 ## About

 Vaultly is a full-stack password manager that lets users securely store, view, edit, and delete credentials for any service.
-Built with a focus on simplicity and security — passwords are protected behind authenticated sessions using JWT.
+Built with a focus on simplicity and security — passwords are hashed and protected behind authenticated sessions using JWT.

 ---